What type of photography do you do?

 Do we need to feed you at the reception?

 Yes, it would be really wonderful if you did.
-It doesn't need to be the same as your sit-down meal (many caterers offer "vendor meals" as an add-on option) but feeding me ensures that I stay pleasant, mobile, and that I don’t faint from starvation or start taking out of focus images because I can’t see straight!
+Feeding me ensures that I stay pleasant, mobile, and that I don’t faint from starvation or start taking out of focus images because I can’t see straight!
 I like to be fed when you are fed, not afterwards, because no one wants photos of themselves while eating and that way when you're done, I will be done as well to continue your coverage.
 (Also sometimes sunset lines up with dinner and we can sneak away together for 5 minutes once you all finish eating to make some sunset magic together!)
+For buffets I'll usually go in line right after the wedding party.
+For a served dinner it would be great if you could seat me with guests at a table that has a view of where you'll be sitting.
+This makes sure I don't get stuck in a backroom to eat the vendor meal— which always has me in a panic thinking I'm going to miss something.

 Can our guests take pictures with their cameras?
 Will that bother you?